"Tested" by Adam Savage: An in-depth review of the world's best keyboard.

 Critical-to-Quality

-Breakdown of User Needs to Clear Specifications
+Breakdown of User Needs to Clear Functional Requirements

 R&D units struggle with the missing link of being able to predict the quality based on the design documentation.